Bridging the Gap Between Psychology and Law

 I loved being at Colby-Sawyer, and the Psychology Program prepared me well for graduate school.
 Even now there are things we'll cover in my doctorate program that I learned about at Colby-Sawyer.I really liked the internship requirement.
 In my senior year I worked with the New Hampshire Division of Children, Youth and Families, where I was able to get experience in my major.

 I had great resources at Colby-Sawyer.
 Professor Lynn Garrioch talked to me a lot about graduate programs.
 Professor Basia Pietlicki was my advisor, and I ended up assisting in her Personality Psychology class.
-I always met with writing tutors at the Academic Development Center to review my papers, and the Harrington Center for Career and Academic Advising helped me write my résumé.
+I always met with writing tutors at the Student Learning Collaborative to review my papers, and the Harrington Center for Experiential Learning for Career and Academic Advising helped me write my résumé.

 The Capstone project was really helpful, too.
 I had to do a literature review along with a study, and I can't tell you how many lit reviews I've written in grad school.
 Learning as an undergrad how to read research articles and focus on the details, as well as critique articles for their limitations, has been invaluable.